 1. Gum Disease Can Hurt More Than Your Smile

 Inflammation is a component of gum disease, and this inflammation can spread throughout your bloodstream and affect your arteries.
 The effects are related to the heart.
-Flossing, brushing, and visiting the dentist for the purpose of cleaning the heart are all activities that also provide benefits.
+Flossing, brushing, and visiting the dentist for the purpose of cleaning the heart are all activities that also provide benefits for your heart health.

 According to the American Heart Association, people with gum disease are at a higher risk.
-There are more reasons to floss your teeth than just to freshen your breath.
+There are more reasons to floss your teeth than just to freshen your breath, making this one of the most unexpected heart health factors many people overlook.

 2. Small Habits That Add Up